Christianity steps into power vacuum

 At this stage there was not a divide between – what later became known as orthodox Christians and heretics.
 There were certainly different views in those early period which existed alongside each other and over time they influenced each other and slowly further common themes arrived in a very dynamic process of discussion, exchange and eventually more formal approaches.
 A process also sometimes known as ‘identity formation’ .

-The three main groups were the Jewish Christians, Gentiles and the Gnostics, but also between these groups there were also differences based on social, cultural and geographic differences.
+The three main groups were the Jewish Christians, Gentiles and the Gnostics, but also within these groups there were differences based on social, cultural and geographic elements.
 The central themes included: Jesus, the crucifixion and salvation – not necessarily all in the same combination with each other – but most other elements were at stage open to interpretation.

 They were able to link very general (catholic in Greek means general) ethics such as ‘thou shall not kill’, ‘thou shall love their neighbour” and elements such as looking after the poor and the weaker people in the society to their more religious beliefs.
 The early Church also showed itself far more tolerant to women and slaves than most of the other cults.